irfanhamid/euler/README.md

    |---> graphs: graph search algorithms

           |---> reconstruct: given an adjacency list, reconstruct a graph, even if it has cycles

+   |---> backtrack: problems involving search w/ backtracking

+          |---> ratmaze: rat finds all possible paths from (0,0) to (n-1,n-1) in a maze

    |---> esoteric: just what the name says